poonchuanan/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the lastSeenList behaves for different `list` commands.

 Step 1.
 The user launches the application for the first time.
-The lastSeenList will be pointed to the activityList for today's date.
+The lastSeenList will be pointed to the ActivityList for today's date.
-This means that any `edit`, `delete` or `move` commands will be performed on the activityList for today's date in this case, the date would be 2020-11-12.
+This means that any `edit`, `delete` or `move` commands will be performed on the ActivityList for today's date in this case, the date would be 2020-11-12.
 ![lastSeenList first state](diagrams/initialStateOfLastSeenList.PNG)
 *Figure 12.
 First state of lastSeenList*